segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 ### <ins>Firmata</ins>

-The library provides Firmata server.
-The server and has been tested with [Snap4Arduino](https://snap4arduino.rocks/) and the Python [client package](https://pypi.org/project/codeepy/) which can be installed via "pip install codeepy"
+The library provides a Firmata server.
+The server and has been tested with [Snap4Arduino](https://snap4arduino.rocks/) client and the Python [client package](https://pypi.org/project/codeepy/).